SirEzha/Snake-game/README.txt

-Classic version of the Snake game done in processing
+Classic version of 'Snake' done in processing / java

 Controls:
 * wasd - movement
 * r - restart the game during gameover screen

-Feel free to use if you want to for whatever reason lol
+Feel free to use